Case Studies

 Patsy was born in Birmingham, Alabama in 1944.
 She LOVED Alabama football and her family!!
 After retiring from the post office and not one to sit still, she continued working at a local country store, walking dogs, and helping her daughter Suzanne with animal rescue.

-In 2016, Suzanne noticed a tremor in her face and hands.
+In 2016, Patsy noticed a tremor in her face and hands.
 This led to a Parkinson’s Disease diagnosis.
-By 2018, Patsy had developed a shuffle to her gait and maintaining her weight became challenging.
+By 2018, she had developed a shuffle and maintaining her weight became challenging.
 In 2019, she needed a walker and started leaning to the right.
-After brain imaging at the Mayo Clinic, Patsy was diagnosed with Multiple System Atrophy – Parkinsonism type.

 In 2021, Patsy’s voice became very soft and hard to hear.
 In July 2021, she had carpal tunnel surgery.
 Thereafter, she experienced pain at the surgery site.
-Patsy lost the ability to move her legs.
-Her cognitive abilities remained intact.

 DON OUELLETTE